etcd-io/etcd/GOVERNANCE.md

 Afterward, create a pull request to remove yourself from the [MAINTAINERS](./MAINTAINERS) file.

-## Approvers

-[Approvers](./MAINTAINERS) are contributors with merge rights.
-They are active reviewers and have created significant numbers of PRs in the various code areas to add new features, fix bugs and improve code.
-New approvers must be nominated by an existing maintainer and must be elected by a supermajority of maintainers.
-Likewise, approvers can be removed by a supermajority of the maintainers or can resign by notifying the maintainers.

 ## Reviewers

 [Reviewers](./MAINTAINERS) are contributors who have demonstrated greater skill in reviewing the code contribution from other contributors.
 Their LGTM counts towards merging a code change into the project.
+A reviewer is generally on the ladder towards maintainership.
 New reviewers must be nominated by an existing maintainer and must be elected by a supermajority of maintainers.
 Likewise, reviewers can be removed by a supermajority of the  maintainers or can resign by notifying the maintainers.

 ## Decision making process